chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 The **Query** page is used to create queries using the GraphiQL tool. (additional information to be provided in a future release of the User Guide). -->

 ### User Menu
 The User Menu can be accessed by clicking on the user icon in the top right corner of the screen.
 The **View Profile** option allows users to make changes to their name and institutional affiliation.
-The View Profile page can also be used to create API Keys (additional information to be provided in a future release of the User Guide).
+The View Profile page can also be used to create API Keys.

 ![User Menu](img/user_menu2.png)